DavidFowler/flank-demo/README.md

 Import the Dashboard by clicking on the ... under **Data** and then click on **Import Visual Artifacts**.

 ![](assets/20220627_081450_image.png)

+From your list of Dashboards you should now have the option to select the Fleet Control  one you just imported or the one you created with the joined senor and location data.
+You can also browse the joined data to see it's there before using the visual dashboard.

 Below is an example of what it will look like: